john-minney-iii/conway-game-of-life-react/README.md

-# Conway Game of Life using React
+# Conway Game of Life with React Typescript